Bill Findlay (writer)

-Bill Findlay (11 June 1947 – 15 May 2005) was a Scottish writer and theatre academic.
+Bill Findlay (11 June 1947 – 15 May 2005) was a Scottish writer, dramatist and theatre academic.
 As a translator, editor, critic and advocate, he made an important contribution to Scottish theatre.
 He worked as a lecturer in the School of Drama at Edinburgh's Queen Margaret University and was a founder editor and regular contributor to the Scottish and international literature, arts and affairs magazine, Cencrastus.

 Born in Culross in Fife, Findlay attended Dunfermline High School and left home in 1965 to work as a civil servant in London.
 He returned to Scotland in 1970 to attend Newbattle Abbey College, spending two years there before going on to Stirling University, where he graduated with a first class honours degree in English in 1976.
 His career in writing began when he won the McCash prize for poetry.